dedis/cothority/app/conode/README.md

 ## Contact Us

 If you are running your own CoNode cluster, we would be very happy to hear from you.
-Do not hesitate to contact us at
+Do not hesitate to contact us at dev.dedis@epfl.ch.

-dev.dedis@epfl.ch